Saiapatsu/escape/README.md

 ### Pipes

 Pipes spawn extra shells which parse the two halves of the command line at least one more time.
-(todo: elaborate)
+I haven't done much research on this - please refer to [the SS64 article](https://ss64.com/nt/syntax-redirection.html).

 ## Warning about redirection